 The rook slides orthogonally as many squares as one wants, assuming a friendly unit is not in the way.
 It can slide up to an enemy unit and capture it, then occupies the enemy unit’s former square.
 Its value is about 5.

 The knight is a “leaping” piece that can jump over any units, friendly or enemy.
 It cannot be “blocked” by any any units.
 The movement is to any available square that is located 2 squares in one direction orthogonally and 1 square to either side (left or right from there); it is an “L” shape.
 Available squares are either empty or occupied by an enemy unit, which it can capture.
 Its value is about 3.

-The bishop slides diagonally as many squares as one wants, assuming a friendly piece is not in the way.
-It can slide up to an enemy piece and capture it, then occupies the enemy piece’s former square.
+The bishop slides diagonally as many squares as one wants, assuming a friendly unit is not in the way.
+It can slide up to an enemy unit and capture it, then occupies the enemy piece’s former square.
 Its value is about 3.2.